GodotVR/godot_openxr/README.md

 git submodule update
 ```

-(We may switch to godot-cpp in the near future)

 ### OpenXR SDK loader
-OpenXR requires a loaded to be compiled in, you can find the source for this here: https://github.com/KhronosGroup/OpenXR-SDK
+OpenXR on desktop PCs usually requires using a loader provided by Khronos, you can find the source here: https://github.com/KhronosGroup/OpenXR-SDK

-On Linux the loader and include files are installed within the `/usr` folder structure and they should be picked up automatically.
+On Linux the loader and include files should be installed system wide via package manager (or manually) within the `/usr` folder structure and they should be picked up automatically.

 On Windows a precompiled version of the loaded can be found in `openxr_loader_windows`, currently only the x86 version is used.

 ### Compiling the plugin
 If everything is in place compiling should be pretty straight forward

+For Windows: ```scons platform=windows```
 For Linux: ```scons platform=linux```

-For OSX: ```scons platform=osx```
-For Windows: ```scons platform=windows```
+On older linux distributions (e.g. Ubuntu 18.04) the plugin may not build with gcc.
+In this case install clang and compile the plugin with ```scons use_llvm=yes platform=linux```

+Currently there is no proper OpenXR support on OSX.

 The compiled plugin and related files will be placed in `demo/addons/`.
 When using godot_openxr in another project, copy this directory.